 Avandia is a potent insulin sensitising agent which acts on the underlying pathophysiology of type 2 diabetes.
-For more information about Avandia and associated products, visit our media section.
+For more information about Avandia and associated products, visit our media resources section.

 GlaxoSmithKline markets over 30 vaccines worldwide, of which more than half are combination vaccines to protect children, adolescents and/or adults against up to six diseases at the same time.

 Cervarix is a vaccine intended to protect females against the diseases caused by infection with Human Papillomavirus (HPV) types 16 and 18.
 These diseases include cervical cancer and precancerous cervical lesions.
 A two-dose schedule of Cervarix was approved in EU during 2013.

 Infanrix is a range of paediatric vaccine combinations.
 Infanrix provides protection against diphtheria, tetanus and pertussis (whooping cough).
 Infanrix penta (Europe) / Pediarix (USA and Canada) provides additional protection against hepatitis B and polio, and Infanrix hexa further adds protection against Haemophilus influenzae type b, which causes meningitis.
 Boostrix is available to add protection against pertussis (whooping cough) to the routine tetanus/diphtheria booster administered to teenagers.

 In GSK's hepatitus range, Havrix protects against hepatitis A and Engerix-B against hepatitis B.